superfliege/azure-docs.de-de/articles/app-service/containers/tutorial-custom-docker-image.md

 <!-- Depending on your requirements, you may have your docker images in a Public Docker Registry, such as Docker Hub, or a Private Docker Registry, such as Azure Container Registry.
 Select the appropriate tab for your scenario below: -->

 > [!NOTE]
 > Bereitstellung aus einer privaten Docker-Registrierung?
-Die optionalen Anweisungen hierzu finden Sie unter [Konfigurieren einer Web-App zur Verwendung eines Docker-Containers aus einer privaten Registrierung (optional)](#configure-web-app-to-use-docker-container-from-a-private-registry-optional).
+Die optionalen Anweisungen hierzu finden Sie unter [Verwenden eines Docker-Images für eine private Registrierung](#use-a-docker-image-from-any-private-registry-optional).

 <!-- # [Docker Hub](#tab/docker-hub)-->